Your Best Health Ever!

 Everything in moderation

-1. A 2015 observational study showed that those who ate with greater diversity and included more foods in moderation had a significantly larger waist than those who ate a fewer variety of foods.
+1. 2015 observational study showed that those who ate with greater diversity and included more foods in moderation had a significantly larger waist than those who ate a fewer variety of foods.

 Study Design: This was a review of data from the MESA study involving over 5,00 subjects.
 They measured the number of different food items eaten more than once per week, a measure of diversity called the Berry index, and the Jaccard distance ( another measure of food diversity)